-We've all heard about bad apps that steal your valuable data and ship it off to the far east, and those discussions always end with one thing -- someone says you need to read an app's permissions before you install it.
+We've all heard about bad apps that steal your valuable data and ship it off overseas, and those discussions always end with one thing -- someone says you need to read an app's permissions before you install it.
 Well that's fine, but there is a small problem -- what the heck do those permissions mean?
-System tools -- automatically start at boot is easy enough to decipher and understand why it's needed, but what about Your personal information -- read contact data?
+System tools — automatically start at boot is easy enough to decipher and understand why it's needed, but what about Your personal information — read contact data?
 Hit the break, and we'll try to figure some of these out together.

 Remember, this list isn't 100 percent complete.
 For a complete in-depth list we're going to need a guest writer from Google to write it.
-The permissions system is micro-managed, with nuances I'll never fully understand, so I won't try.
-I can talk about a few of them that I do understand to give you an idea why they aren't always as scary as they sound, and why some apps need some of them.
+The permissions system is micro-managed, with nuances only Google will ever fully understand, so I won't try.
+We can talk about a few of them that we do understand to give you an idea why they aren't always as scary as they sound, and why some apps need some of them.

-Services that cost you money -- make phone calls
+Services that cost you money — directly call phone numbers

 Warn me that something is going to cost me money, and you have my attention.
 But some apps need to make phone calls.
 Dialer replacements, Google Voice, anything tied to your phone dialer -- these types of apps have to have this permission.
 On the other hand, a ringtone app doesn't.
 You will want to look for this one, and if the app in question has no business setting up a phone call, be suspicious.

-Services that cost you money -- send SMS or MMS
+Services that cost you money —receive and send SMS or MMS

 Again with the costing me money.
 And subscription SMS services are everywhere, so this is one to keep an eye on.
 SMS apps Handcent or Chomp will need this, that makes sense, but what about an app that allows you to edit or take a picture and send it to a friend?
 Yep, it's going to need to send MMS messages, too.
 Same with something like a Mr. T soundboard (I pity the fool!) that lets you send a sound byte.
 If an app is set up for you to share media, you might see this one listed as one of it's permissions.
 If it's not, think twice about installing it.